BillHertzing/Bill.Hertzing.github.io/_drafts/how-i-setup-this-github-pages-blog-site-part-04.md

 Follow the steps in the [pre-release checklist]() and apply the site validation tests to the feature branch.

-## Release V0.04.000 of the site along with any mew published posts
+## Release V0.04.000 of the site along with any new published posts

 Follow the steps in the [Bills Blog Release Process]() post.